tox-dev/tox/docs/user_guide.rst

     description = run linters
     skip_install = true
     deps =
-        black==22.12
+        black
     commands = black {posargs:.}

     [testenv:type]
     description = run type checks
     deps =
-        mypy>=0.991
+        mypy
     commands =
         mypy {posargs:src tests}

-Settings defined in the top-level ``testenv`` section are automatically inherited by individual environments unless overridden.
+Settings defined at the top-level (``env_run_base`` table in TOML and ``testenv`` section in INI configuration files) are automatically inherited by individual environments unless overridden.
 Test environment names can consist of alphanumeric characters and dashes; for example: ``py311-django42``.
-The name will be split on dashes into multiple factors, meaning ``py311-django42`` will be split into two factors:
-``py311`` and ``django42``. *tox* defines a number of default factors, which correspond to various versions and implementations of Python and provide default values for ``base_python``:
+The name will be split on dashes into multiple factors, meaning ``py311-django42`` will be split into two factors: ``py311`` and ``django42``. *tox* defines a number of default factors, which correspond to various versions and implementations of Python and provide default values for ``base_python``:

 - ``pyNM``: configures ``basepython = pythonN.M``
 - ``pypyNM``: configures ``basepython = pypyN.M``